 We humans tend to be creatures of habit.
 We stick to our routines like clockwork come rain or shine because there’s a comfort to familiarity.
 However, sometimes it’s worth shifting gear with the seasons to take advantage of the natural vibrancy of spring.

 The days are getting longer and the nights are shortening.
-There is more light, more warmth (sporadically – this is the UK after all), the Easter holidays have come and gone and it’s time to get back to business.
-So here are our TOP TEN tips for how to infuse your yoga practice with the energy of Spring.
+There is more light, more warmth (sporadically – this is the UK after all), and it’s time to get back to business.
+So here are our TOP TEN tips for how to infuse your yoga practice with the energy of spring.

 1. Rise with the Lark

 One of the best ways to take advantage of all this extra light is to try getting up earlier.
 Although it can feel like every extra second in bed counts, that precious time in the early morning can be a really productive window.
 Fitting in a home practice can be tricky, it never feels as if there’s enough time in the day, but by setting the alarm for just 20 minutes earlier you can fit in a quick yoga sequence as the birds sing their dawn chorus.